-The Kind Here Described Is Anchored Securely Enough to Withstand Any Storm.
+The Kind Here Described Is Anchored Securely Enough to Withstand Any Sterm.

-One objection which seems to be made to the more general use of hurdles is the liability of their being blown over.
-A writer in the Country Gentleman submits illustrations of hurdles, which, he says, offer less resistance or are better fortifiedagainst the effects of the wind.
+One objection which seems to be made to the more general use Gentleman submits illustrations hurdles, which, he says, offer less reagainst the effects of the wind.

 Fig. 1, while not strictly a movable hurdle, is, nevertheless, considered as such, and is the one in most common use hereabout.
-I can only give measurements from memory, bu should say that they were ten feet long and five feet high when set up.
-The figure shown is made of sawed stuff, but they are more often made of split saplings.
-The construction, however, is precisely the same.
+I can only give measurements from memory, should say that they were ten feet long and five feet high when set up.
+The figure shown is made of sawed stuff, but they are more often made of split saplings, The construction however, is precisely the same.
 Holes are made with a bar, and they are set end to end and pinned together at the top.
 These, like those supported on the A crutch, form a